nomtek/mistralai_client_dart/README.md

 ## Description

-This is an unofficial Dart/Flutter client for the Mistral AI API (0.0.1).
+This is an unofficial Dart/Flutter client for the Mistral AI API.

 The implementation is inspired by the [official Mistral AI JS client](https://github.com/mistralai/client-js).

 ## Overview (current state)

-The project is currently in progress.
+The package is supporting Mistral AI API (0.0.1) a the moment.

 ## Installation